One more death recorded in East Dunbartonshire

-There was one more coronavirus death recorded in the latest 24-hour period in East Dunbartonshire.
+There was one more coronavirus death recorded in the latest four-day period in East Dunbartonshire.

 Most Popular